Back To Search Results

 Anatomy and Physiology

 Medially, the stapes footplate is secured to the otic capsule by an annular ligament.
-The intermediate-positioned incus is joined by the other two ossicles by the incudomalleolar joint and the incudostapedial joint, which are synovial diarthrodial joints.
+The intermediate-positioned incus is joined by the other 2 ossicles by the incudomalleolar joint and the incudostapedial joint, which are synovial diarthrodial joints.
 When sound energy is transmitted across the ossicular chain, it results in vibratory motion of the stapes within the oval window to the cochlea.
 The classical description of the stapes movement is similar to a piston.
 However, other vibration patterns and characteristics have been described for the stapes footplate.
-The differential pressure and impedances at the oval and round windows are required for the movement of cochlear fluid, which forms the basis of neural stimulation for hearing.[5]
+The differential pressure and impedances at the oval and round windows are required to move cochlear fluid, which forms the basis of neural stimulation for hearing.[5]

 The muscles of the middle ear include the tensor tympani and stapedius.
-In addition to the suspensory and stabilization function, it provides to the ossicular chain, the muscles protect the inner ear from potentially injurious loud sound levels.
+In addition to the suspensory and stabilization function, it provides to the ossicular chain that the muscles protect the inner ear from potentially injurious loud sound levels.
 The tensor tympani attaches to the manubrium of the malleus close to the neck and retracts it medially to stiffen the tympanic membrane.
 In this manner, it can reduce vibratory transmission across the tympanic membrane.
-The stapedius attaches to the posterior aspect of the stapes head adjacent to the neck and dampens vibrations into the oval window when the acoustic reflex is triggered by loud sounds.[3]
-If the aforementioned muscles are detached from their respective ossicles or lose function from disease or surgery, there is no way to restore the protective effects conferred by the muscles during ossiculoplasty.
+The stapedius attaches to the posterior aspect of the stapes head adjacent to the neck and dampens vibrations into the oval window when loud sounds trigger the acoustic reflex.[3]
+Suppose the muscles mentioned above are detached from their respective ossicles or lose function from disease or surgery.
+In that case, there is no way to restore the protective effects conferred by the muscles during ossiculoplasty.

 Indications